Sultanpriesa/Svelte2023/README.md

 ## What specific elements will you incorporate into your own design?
 How?
 Where can they be seen in your assignment?
       1. Clean Design: In my design, I will focus on maintaining a clean and clutter-free layout.
 Use ample white space, clear typography, and minimalistic elements to guide users' attention to the most critical content.
+You will see the same color palette and design throughout all the pages and section on my website.

-      2. Background Effects: Utilize background effects like gradients, videos, or parallax scrolling to make your website more visually engaging.
+      2. Background Effects: Utilize background effects like gradients, videos and pictures, or parallax scrolling to make your website more visually engaging.

       3. Parallax Scrolling: Where the background moves at a different speed than the foreground.
 This creates a visually engaging experience, and because parallax scrolling is a popular technique in modern web  design for adding depth and interactivity.